DhafinFawwaz/Unity-2D-Configured-Template/README.md

-<h1 align="center">Unity 2D Configured Template V4.0.0</h1>
+<h1 align="center">Unity 2D Configured Template V5.0.0</h1>

-Unity 2D Configured Template V4.0.0 is a unity template with some probably usefull features that can always be used for any unity game project.
+Unity 2D Configured Template V5.0.0 is a unity template with some probably usefull features that can always be used for any unity game project.
 It consist of a template scene that has implemented all the features below.
 With a few modification within Unity Engine, it can also be used for 3D game.
 Note that this project uses Microsoft C# naming convention.
 This is because Unity's own naming convention itself isn't consistent.
 Therefore, it may be better to stick with one.
 This is mainly a template for game UI.
 Also note that the API Reference below hasn't covered everything.
 In this version, there's already boiler plate for state machine and you can easily create a new state by right click Create/C# StateMachine/PlayerGeneralState and you can also choose Core or States.
 Also, [AnimationUI](https://github.com/DhafinFawwaz/Unity-AnimationUI "AnimationUI") is also integrated.
-Now the LoadScene sequence have option to loadscene with the loading bar.

 ## ✨ Features